You'll find videos of Doug in performance all over the net. To begin, visit Mike Keneally's website.

 Doug Lunn performed on over 100 recordings with artists including Bruce Springsteen, Mark Isham, David Torn, Andy Summers, Sting, Ava Cherry, Toni Basil, Jimmie Spheeris, Paul Delph, Vida Vierra, Mike Keneally and numerous film and TV soundtracks.
 Doug was the bassist, percussionist and musical director with Peter Buffett’s multi-media show Spirit-The 7th Fire on a PBS special, CD, and 3 national tours.
 He was the co-leader and featured composer for the critically acclaimed band Fire Merchants with guitarist John Goodsall (from Brand X) and drummers Chester Thompson, Chad Wackerman, and Toss Panos.
 He toured Europe in 1997 with the trio Subject/Object which included drummer Vinnie Colaiuta and guitarist David Torn.

-Doug was a member of the house band on the late night Dennis Miller Show on over 150 TV shows in 1992.
+Doug was a member of the house band on the late night Dennis Miller Show on over 150 TV broadcasts in 1992.
 He was also a performer and musical director for the award winning Friends & Artists Theatre Ensemble (F.A.T.E.).

 Doug spent many years as the percussionist and music director for Swing Brazil Dance Company and was involved with the organization and production of the 3rd and 4th versions of the World Festival of Sacred Music during September and October 2005 and 2008 in Los Angeles.